 - Inert substrates – Inert substrates include gravel, sand, and baked clay products.
 These are the ones that do not provide nutritional value in a planted tank.

-Why would anyone want anything of the like in their aquarium?
+Why would anyone want anything of the like in their freshwater aquarium?
 Many reasons – visual appeal, pH and KH buffering, a weight that allows for easier planting and stable plant stems, controlling pore spacing, which contributes to better substrate oxygenation, water flow around plant’s root systems.

 - Depleting substrates – Depleting substrates are the ones that have high nutritional value and thus directly promote vegetative growth in a planted aquarium.